Good Witch (TV series): Reception

 In May 2017, the show placed second for four straight weeks, behind AMC’s Breaking Bad spin-off, Better Call Saul.
 In 2017, Mike Hale of The New York Times noted that the series has been "ignored by critics and never nominated for an Emmy or a Golden Globe (or any other major television award in the United States)."
 Hale continued to explain that the "Good Witch, averaging more than 2.5 million viewers on Sunday nights on the Hallmark Channel, consistently beat more talked-about shows such as Fargo, The Americans, Silicon Valley, Veep, and Pretty Little Liars."
 Hale called the series "a gentle, sentimental primetime fable set in an idealized Middle American small city (not an angsty suburb), is the show you find your parents or grandparents watching when you come home for a visit."

 In 2019, the show was one of the network's most popular original series, and the Good Witch closed its season five in first place among household ratings on Sundays.
 The success of the series lifted the Hallmark Channel to be the highest-rated and most-watched cable network on the weekends.
 In July 2019, Deadline reported that Hallmark Channel renewed the series for a sixth season, and Bailee Madison would be leaving the show.
 Deadline wrote that "Madison has been on Good Witch series since it launched in 2015, so her exit is bittersweet and emotional."

 Accolades

 The show won ASCAP Award for Top Television Series at the 2018 ASCAP Film and Television Music Awards.
 In 2019, the series was nominated for the Saturn Award for Best Fantasy Television Series.

 Home media

 On October 13, 2015, Hallmark released the first season of Good Witch on DVD.
 On October 11, 2016, Hallmark released the second season of Good Witch on DVD, which included the Halloween special, "Good Witch Halloween".
 On September 24, 2019, Hallmark released the fifth season on DVD.
 The sixth season was released on October 13, 2020.
-The first five seasons were available internationally on Netflix as of March 23, 2021.
-Seasons 6 and 7 were available on Netflix as of September 30, 2021.
+The first five seasons were made available internationally on Netflix on March 23, 2021.
+Seasons 6 and 7 were made available on Netflix on September 30, 2021.

-As of September 29, 2024, Good Witch will no longer be available on Netflix to American-based viewers, as it is being discontinued.

-It will still be available on other networks, such as Amazon Prime, YouTube, Tubi, the Hallmark Channel, Apple TV, PLEX, Fandango, Roku, and Sling TV.

-As of June 11, 2023, the complete Good Witch series (and all movies) are available on Hallmark Movies Now.
-They are also available, in part or in whole, on other Hallmark channels throughout the year.